PlummersSoftwareLLC/Primes/PrimeCSharp/solution_1/README.md

 ## C# solution by @Kinematics

-## Building

 This is a collection of prime sieve algorithms implemented in C#.
 It uses .NET 5, and can be compiled using Visual Studio 16.9 or later.

+## Building

-To compile from the commandline, just use `dotnet publish -c Release` from within the solution directory.
-The output will be placed in `.\bin\Release\net5.0\publish\`
+To compile from the commandline, just use `dotnet build -c Release` or `dotnet publish -c Release` from within the solution directory.
+The output will be placed in `.bin\x64\Release\net5.0` or `.\bin\Release\net5.0\publish\`, respectively.

 ## Run instructions

 If you run from Visual Studio, you can put commandline arguments in the debug tab of the project properties.
 Right-click on the project, select `Properties`, and under `Debug` you can enter the commandline arguments you want to be included when run in the `Application arguments` box.

+You can run it without the debugger attaching to the process by hitting Ctrl-F5.

 ## Options

 Options you can set from the commandline:

 * -s, --size: The size of the sieve to run.
-Must be an int larger than 2.
+Must be at least 10.
+Default: 1000000
 * -t, --time: How many seconds to run the process.
+Default: 5 seconds
 * -v, --verbose: Display the primes that were found once the run is complete.
+Defaults to off.
 * -m, --multi: Run multithreaded, with each thread running its own instance of the sieve.
+Defaults to off.
 * --threads: How many threads to use when running multithreaded.
 Defaults to the number of processors on the system.
 * --pthreads: How many threads to use when running parallel implementations.
 No effect on non-parallel versions.

 You can also run BenchmarkDotNet benchmarks.
 Options for that:

 * --benchmark: Run benchmarks.
+Add a -b value for a specific small benchmark.
 * -b, --bench: Select a subgroup of benchmarks to run.
 Current sets are:
     * mod: Compare code that uses different operations for determining if a value is even or odd.
     * ref: Compare a ref struct implementation with its class version.